 If you’re reading this, you’re staring at a screen.
 Wouldn’t you rather be exploring a different part of the world than the Internet?
 Get inspired (and stare at a screen for just a bit longer) by the best travel and adventure documentaries streaming on Netflix right now.

-If you haven’t heard of Anthony Bourdain, then you’re living under a rock.
-And if you’re living under a rock, Bourdain is probably going to swing by your place soon, because that’s what he does: explore the nooks and crannies of the planet.
-While his original acclaimed series, No Reservations, focused on the culinary scene of each location, Parts Unknown is a more encompassing look at the cultures, people, and history that make up the lesser-known gems in our big, beautiful world.
-Bourdain’s chefdom means the series has an edible slant, so foodies will enjoy Parts Unknown as much as adventure-hungry travelers.
+While the late, great Anthon Bourdain’s original acclaimed series, No Reservations, focused on the culinary scene of each location, Parts Unknown is a more encompassing look at the cultures, people, and history that make up the lesser-known gems in our big, beautiful world.
+Bourdain’s famed background as a chef means the series has an edible slant, so foodies will enjoy Parts Unknown as much as adventure-hungry travelers.

 All of the most potent documentary films, in-depth magazine features, and stirring non-fiction works have someone to thank: the person behind the camera.
 Photographers are often left out of the spotlight because they’re too busy searching for the next perfect shot (and, you know, taking it).
 Tales By Light, which began as a short series from Canon and evolved into a partnership with National Geographic, introduces you to one amazing photographer in each episode and takes you along his or her next journey to capture elusive wildlife, unique communities, and heartfelt themes.
 The almost metaphysical look through the lens at another person looking through a lens encourages you to see the subject matter in a slightly different light (no pun on the show name intended).